 Tab le 11: Level one programming Example 1.
 Press and hold [Set] (approx. 3 s) SET 3s 2.
-Release the [Set] key when L1 LED starts flashing L1 SET 3.
+Release the [Set] key when L1 LED starts flashing 3.
 Press [Set] once to change the state of the function associated with L1 (Automatic Closing).
 LED L1 will now flash with long flashes.
-SET C- L1 4.
-Press [▼] twice to move the flashing LED to LED L3 L3 5.
+SET O- L1 4.
+Press [V] twice to move the flashing LED to LED L3 5.
 Press the [Set] key once to change the state of the function associated with L3 (Always Close).
 LED L3 will now flash with long flashes.
-SET O-L3 6.
+SET OLI 6.
 Wait 10 seconds before leaving the programme to allow the maximum time to lapse.
-10s
+10s Once e these operations have been completed LEDs L1 and L3 must remain on to indicate that the "Automat ic Closing" and the "Always

-Once these operations have been completed, LEDs L1 and L3 must remain on to indicate that the "Automatic Closing" and the "Always Close" functions are active.
+Once these operations have been completed, LEDs L1 and L3 must remain on to indicate that the "Automatic Closing" and the Close" functions are active.